arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 __reaction ceases to be acted in order to become something felt (senti).__ Reactive forces prevail over active forces because they escape their action.

+p112

+"We will therefore suppose that an external system of the apparatus receives the perceptible excitations but retains nothing of them, and thus has no memory; and that, lying behind this system there is another which transforms the momentary excitation of the first into lasting traces " These two systems or recordings correspond to the distinction between the __conscious and the unconscious__.

+p113

+This active super-conscious faculty is the faculty of forgetting.
+Psychology's mistake was to treat __forgetting__ as a negative determination, not to discover its __active and positive__ character.

+p114

+We rediscover the definition of ressentiment: ressentiment is a reaction which simultaneously becomes perceptible and ceases to be acted: a formula which defines sickness in general.
+Nietzsche is not simply saying that ressentiment is a sickness, but rather that __sickness as such is a form of ressentiment__ (EH I 6).

 p15 Abbreviations of Nietzsche's Works p214 Notes